 An identity verification service takes your user data and tries to match it with databases to confirm someone’s identity.
 The original data can be a name and address or an ID document.
 Some ID proofing services look at an email address or phone number and enrich that data via digital footprint analysis.

 Most identity verification software is cloud-based and operates under the SaaS model.
 Examples include SEON, Ondato, and Trulioo.
-You can find a list of the best identity verification software here.

 You might also be interested in reading about